Last Updated on January 19, 2022 by Obaro Alidou K.

 When choosing a website hosting company, the first and most important criteria to check is server technology.
-Unfortunately, since their purchase by Endurance International Group, BlueHost went from good to bad and finally, worst.
+Unfortunately, since their purchase by Endurance International Group, BlueHost went from good to bad and finally, worse.
 In fact, they are still using the well-known old fashion hosting practice or traditional web hosting style.
 This means the infrastructure is based on unglued physical dedicated servers.

 The main problem with that traditional web hosting is the “single point of failure”.
-If there is hardware harm (DDoS attack, virus infection…) the entire machine goes down until it is replaced or the issue is solved.
+If there is hardware harm (DDoS attack, virus infection…) the entire machine goes down until it is replaced or the issue is resolved.

 The worst with this system is that a single client’s account can make the entire server go down affecting by that way the others.
 This is known as “bad neighborhood”.

 Thankfully, there is a brand new, better, and trusted way of doing web hosting and that is what FastComet has put in love.
 Say goodbye to the frustrations that come with traditional hosting and Welcome to FastComet’s so-called FastCloud platform.

 With FastComet, the whole infrastructure is cloud-based, meaning there is no single point of failure.
 The system doesn’t rely on individually set machines but on a large network of thousands of servers working together.
 This means if a machine is down for any reason, the others still keep working.

 The best part for clients is that each hosting account is put, not on a single server, but on the entire network.
 Even if the server your site is hosted on got hacked or broken by a DDoS attack, your website will still be up and running on the other servers in the network.
 So the chances for your website to go completely down for more than 5 mins with FastComet are reduced to nearly 0,001%.
 See accurate statistics in my managed WordPress hosting guide.